Show All Answers

 Code Enforcement tries to respond to all complaints within 24 hours, however, some situations that may arise that pose a serious risk to health and safety are given priority and may delay in responding to some complaints.

 For all types of code complaints, the first step in addressing the complaint is an inspection by the officer to see if any code violations actually exist, and if so, a written notice will be sent.
-The process of each notice depends on the violation, some indicting more time than others but most written notices come with a first and final notice.
+The process of each notice depends on the violation, some indicting more time than others but most written notices come with a courtesy, first and final notice.
 If the individual response for the violation appears unwilling to correct or comply, the officer will attempt to make contact before starting a citation process.

 In most cases, the individual responsible for the code violation is given the opportunity to voluntarily correct the situation and comply with the code without any penalty.
 If the correction is not made, then the individual may be cited and administration fees assessed.

 To report an abandoned vehicle, please click here.